Frequently Asked Questions

 It is important to realize that courses offered through Distance Education are NOT easier than courses provided through face-to-face instruction.
 Students need to be motivated and disciplined, and they may be required to submit assignments, participate in threaded discussions and complete examinations by designated deadlines.

-NCC provides two types of distance education courses: online approaches and telecourses.
+NCC provides two types of distance education courses: online courses and hybrid courses.

 Note: Students may be required to take proctored midterm and final examinations.